AdobeDocs/experience-platform.en/help/sources/tutorials/api/collect/ecommerce.md

 ---
 keywords: Experience Platform;home;popular topics;Collect eCommerce data;eCommerce data
 solution: Experience Platform
-title: Collect eCommerce Data using Source Connectors and APIs
+title: Create a Dataflow for E-commerce Sources using the Flow Service API
 topic-legacy: overview
 type: Tutorial
 description: This tutorial covers the steps for retrieving data from a third-party eCommerce system and ingesting it into Platform using source connectors and APIs.
 exl-id: 0952f037-5e20-4d84-a2e6-2c9470f168f5
 ---
-# Collect eCommerce data using source connectors and APIs
+# Create a dataflow for E-commerce sources using the [!DNL Flow Service] API

-This tutorial covers the steps for retrieving data from a third-party **[!UICONTROL eCommerce]** system and ingesting it into [!DNL Platform] through source connectors and the [[!DNL Flow Service] API](https://www.adobe.io/experience-platform-apis/references/flow-service/).
+This tutorial covers the steps for retrieving data from an e-commerce source and bringing them to Platform using [[!DNL Flow Service] API](https://www.adobe.io/experience-platform-apis/references/flow-service/).

 ## Getting started

-This tutorial requires you to have access to an **[!UICONTROL eCommerce]** system through a valid connection, as well as information about the file you wish to bring into [!DNL Platform] (including the file's path and structure).
+This tutorial requires you to have access to an e-commerce system through a valid connection, as well as information about the file you wish to bring into [!DNL Platform] (including the file's path and structure).
 If you do not have this information, see the tutorial on [exploring an eCommerce system using the Flow Service API](../explore/ecommerce.md) before attempting this tutorial.

 This tutorial also requires you to have a working understanding of the following components of Adobe Experience Platform: